yousifdahabra/aegis-ai/README.md

 <!-- How to run -->
 <img src="./readme/title10.svg"/>

-> To set up AI Safety Awareness Trainer locally, follow these steps:
+> To set up AegisAI locally, follow these steps:

 ### Prerequisites